-The nursing program is approved by the New Hampshire Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC) (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326; (404) 975-5000).
+The nursing program is approved by the New Hampshire Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly NLNAC (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326; (404) 975-5000; acenursing.org).
 Upon graduation students are prepared to work as entry level members of a multidisciplinary team providing care in a variety of health care settings.
 Graduates receive a Diploma in Practical Nursing and are eligible to apply for the National Council Licensure Examination for Practical Nurses (NCLEX-PN® Examination).
-Graduates may also apply for the LPN - RN Advancement Option after completing the appropriate admission process and satisfying the specific admission requirements.
+Graduates may also apply for the LPN - RN Completion Option after completing the appropriate admission process and satisfying the specific admission requirements.